lmigueldf/doc/native/ios-plugin.md

 ###### Frameworks: Custom XIB ".xib"

-For custom XIB files, add `MyBundle.xib` to the "frameworks" list, with a `.xib` extension.
+For custom XIB files, add `MyXIB.xib` to the "frameworks" list, with a `.xib` extension.

 Place the XIB file in the `ios` subdirectory of your plugin.